Vegan Alfredo Sauce

-This is the best creamy vegan Alfredo sauce recipe you’ll ever find, and it’s easy to make at home with no dairy, no eggs, and no cashews required!
+This is the best easy vegan Alfredo sauce recipe you’ll ever try, with no dairy, no eggs, no tofu, and no cashews required!

 I’ve served the recipe to both vegetarians and omnivores, always with rave reviews and expressions of complete disbelief that something this deliciously creamy could possibly be made without any heavy cream at all.